RobertAndion/Discord_Music_Bot/README.md

 Add the option to customize the message and role given through discord commands.
 Future update coming.
 Custom shuffle function where the queue shows the future results is a possibility, hard shuffle? leaving the regular shuffle and unshuffle intact?
 Possible future update.

+Update: The custom function for shuffling has been done.